cloudogu/gitops-playground/README.md

 #### Example app

-With vault in `dev` mode and ArgoCD enabled, the demo app `applications/nginx/argocd/helm-jenkins` will be deployed in a way that exposes the vault secrets `secret/<stage>/nginx-secret` via HTTP on the URL `http://<host>/secret`, for example `http://localhost:30024/secret`.
+With vault in `dev` mode and ArgoCD enabled, the example app `applications/nginx/argocd/helm-jenkins` will be deployed in a way that exposes the vault secrets `secret/<environment>/nginx-secret` via HTTP on the URL `http://<host>/secret`, for example `http://localhost:30024/secret`.

 While exposing secrets on the web is a very bad practice, it's very good for demoing auto reload of a secret changed in